TeliaSweden/vue-web-component-wrapper/README.md

 import "@webcomponents/webcomponentsjs";
 ```

 The polyfill bundle with check if the browser supports web components and will apply polyfills as needed.
-If you want to reduce bundle size even further, that is possible, just consult the [@webcomponents/webcomponentsjs documentation](https://github.com/webcomponents/polyfills/tree/master/packages/webcomponentsjs).
+If you want to reduce bundle size even further, that is possible, just consult the [@webcomponents/webcomponentsjs documentation on using their loader](https://github.com/webcomponents/polyfills/tree/master/packages/webcomponentsjs).

 Whatever you do, do not import the custom elements and other polyfills directly, as it will overwrite native browser functionality for browsers like Chrome, that already  support Web Components.